mandar-damle/HDM-documentation/pages/01.HDM Documentation/015.system-requirements/default.md

-*   PIO Appliance should be deployed on the same vCenter and datacenter which it would be managing.
-Recommendation is to deploy on a cluster not identified for migration.
+*   The PrimaryIO Appliance should be deployed on the same vCenter and datacenter it will be managing.
+It is recommended to deploy on a cluster that will not be migrated.
-*   HDM components should be deployed on Shared Datastore.
+*   HDM components should be deployed on a shared datastore.

-#### On-Cloud Requirements
+#### Cloud Requirements

-*   Supported On-Cloud endpoints:
+*   Supported cloud endpoints:
     *   VMware Cloud on AWS
     *   IBM Cloud for VMware Solution
     *   VMware Cloud Foundation SDDC
     *   VMware Cloud Director
 *   HDM components should be deployed on Shared Datastore
-*   Network connectivity between On-Premise and On-Cloud
+*   Network connectivity between on-premises and the cloud
     *   Network Link >= 1 Gbps
     *   Network Round Trip Time Latencies: &lt; 30 ms
 *   Network requirement:
-    *   On-Cloud HDM components should have access to the WAN network.
+    *   Cloud HDM components should have access to the WAN network.
-    *   On-Cloud VCenter and ESXi should be accessible from On-Premise at port 443.
+    *   Cloud VCenter and ESXi should be accessible on-premises at port 443.
-    *   E1000E and VMXNet3 network adapter should be available in On-Cloud vCenter.
+    *   E1000E and VMXNet3 network adapter should be available in  the cloud vCenter.
-    *   Network on which HDM components are deployed should have access to On-Cloud vCenter at port 443 and On-Cloud ESXi at port 443 and 902.
+    *   Network on which HDM components are deployed should have access to the cloud vCenter at port 443 and the cloud ESXi at port 443 and 902.
-    *   Firewall Rules for On-Cloud access for HDM:
+    *   Firewall rules for HDM cloud access:
         *   Port 22 - inbound and outbound
         *   Port 2379 - outbound
         *   Port 6000-6010 - inbound and outbound